 We have done the research and below is the table of the best commercial truck insurance companies in different states.
 Clicking on the link to see the details for each state.

 It’s absolutely necessary for new drivers to get commercial truck insurance.
 In fact, commercial truck insurance is required to get trucking authority.
 This puts new drivers in a tight spot as commercial truck insurance for those who are just getting started may be as much as $30,000 per year.

 For this reason, many new drivers start out working for a motor carrier company which leases the vehicle to the driver and covers much of the insurance requirements.
 They only have to pay a few thousand per year in commercial truck insurance premiums while saving up to get authority.

 Learn more at the best commercial truck insurance for new drivers

 There are many things that cause insurance companies to consider truck drivers to be high-risk.
 You don’t necessarily have to have been in an accident!
 For many insurers, a new driver or a new trucking company would be considered high-risk simply because they lack experience or driving records to review.

 Drivers who transport hazardous materials are also considered high risk because of the material they are carrying.

 It is more difficult to find commercial truck insurance for high-risk drivers, but there are companies who offer such coverage.
 You’ll just need to work with a brokerage to find the companies that specialize in high-risk commercial truck insurance coverage to get insured.

-It’s hard to get instant quotes for commercial auto insurance.
-However, these 7 best commercial truck insurance companies for 2021 do allow you to submit online requests for quotes.
+It’s hard to get instant quotes for commercial truck insurance.
+However, these 7 best commercial truck insurance companies do allow you to submit online requests for quotes.
 You’ll need to provide all of the necessary information for the insurer to pull quotes, including licensing information and expected earnings.
-Progressive is one of the few companies that offers online quotes for commercial truck insurance and allows you to buy commercial insurance online too.
+Progressive is one of the few companies that offer online quotes for commercial truck insurance and allows you to buy commercial insurance online too.